maybeboomie26-boop/Si-God-ay-nag-eexam/README.md

 The Prayer will hold Aurora down.
 It will not kill her, however.
 This gives you enough time to enter the gates of the LMS without harm — aka, pwede ka nang mag-alt-tab and stuff.

 > [!WARNING]
-> Make sure you understand what you are pasting into the Console before running it.
+> Learn how to use github please, i dont want another email asking how to do this and that.
->
+> Yes the prayer is the (function(blahblahblah all that shit..
 > **Don't be stupid.
-Read the instructions.**
+Read the instructions.
+It is written so that even a basic fool can understand it**

-Only the worthy may continue.
-The unworthy may cope.
+"Only the worthy may continue.
+The unworthy may cope."

 ---